Audiology Clinic Answering Service

 320 calls/mo, 32% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$1,200 average first engagement value Average revenue per converted booking, job, consult, or appointment.
+$1,200 average first engagement value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with actual missed-call data, referral volume, hearing-test bookings, device consult rate, repair visits, tinnitus consults, insurance mix, close rate, and bundled-care value.